 I got a job at Google because I went to Kellogg.
 Ok, there were probably a few other reasons...but I say this because it’s a good case in point of how alumni networks are valuable.
 At the time I was hired by Google, something like 2000 people applied for each position.
 Yet, my resume was selected like a needle in the haystack because a senior manager in the group went to Kellogg, and was excited to see an alum from his school.

 I’ve been really heartened to see the extent to which alums who I have never met have been willing to help me, and so I make a point of also helping other alums who seek me out.
-I have also stayed in touch with many of the people that I knew, and we have a surprisingly strong bond considering that we only went to school together for 2 years.
+I have also stayed in touch with many of the people that I knew, and we have a surprisingly strong bond considering that we only went to school together for two years.

 When I was first starting out, all the second-years would tell me that it was the intangibles - like interpersonal skills, communications skills, etc - that I would really get the most out of at school.
 I was extremely skeptical...but of course, just one year later, I found myself repeating the same advice to the new incoming class.

-Business school curriculums have been rebuilt in the contemporary era to focus around the business management skills that you’ll really need when you’re working on a project in a business setting.
-Sure, I discounted a lot of cash flows and learned how to tell a debit from a credit, but the real power of the learning came in the problem solving in a group setting.
+Business school curriculums have been rebuilt in the contemporary era to focus on the business management skills that you’ll really need when you’re working on a project in a business setting.
+Sure, I discounted a lot of cash flows and learned how to tell a debit from a credit, but the real power of the learning came in the problem-solving in a group setting.
 You'll also learn about important business areas such as marketing.